nhjrobotics/AutonomousRCCar/README.md

 The other part of the sensor suite, the camera mast, then had to be built so the Raspberry Pi camera is able to pan and tilt so that the operator (and later the AI) can see what is happening around the vehicle.
 I found a 3D printed mount for small hobby servos that could hold the Raspberry Pi camera, and then mounted this system on the back of the RC car.
 This was controlled by the PS4 controller.

 ![alt text](https://github.com/Rewind2B4/raspberry_pi_rc_car/blob/master/Photos/Camera%20mast/IMG_4192.JPG "Camera Mast")

+Putting all of this together, currently the vehicle can drive around being controlled by a laptop with a PS4 controller.
+If the car is less than 300mm from an object, and travelling towards the object, the car will stop and won't let the user crash it.
+The user can also currently use the camera mast to gain a sense of the car's surroundings and can control it accordingly.

+I haven't yet started working on the autonomous side of the system, but I should be able to get to work on it after I have completed yr12.
+There were many issues that I encountered when building the vehicle, battery life being a big one.
+At the time of writing I have bought the parts to build a voltmeter which will be able to measure the battery life of the car.
+This will allow the vehicle to shut off when it runs out of power, preventing the Lipo batteries from being damaged due to overdischarging the vehicle.